 “Spending money is a mindset,” said Jason Hennessey, founder and CEO of Hennessey Digital.
 “I like to think of each purchase in terms of the amount of time I had to work to earn the money to pay for that item.
 It gives me perspective on the value of my time and the cost of a purchase that I’m considering.”

 Taking the extra time to think about a purchase before making it may prevent you from buying things you don’t really need.

 “I monitor my impulse purchases,” said Misty Larkins, president of Relevance.
 “If I see something I want to buy that I hadn’t budgeted for, I do one of two things based on the cost.
-If it’s less than $25 dollars, I usually allow myself to buy it, but I keep this to once a day.
-If it’s over $25 dollars, I wait until the next day to buy it.
+If it’s less than $25, I usually allow myself to buy it, but I keep this to once a day.
+If it’s over $25, I wait until the next day to buy it.
 If I’m still thinking about the item and willing to go back to the store or enter my details online, I can get it.”

 Buy in Bulk

 “One thing my wife and I do to save money is to buy in bulk,” said Stephen Dalby, founder of Gabb Wireless.
 “Yes, it’s a necessity as quickly as our family goes through things, but there are also discounts involved in buying large quantities of something at once.
 Don’t just look to stores like Costco and Sam’s, though.
 Office supply stores may also offer a surprising number of items you go through quickly.”